xybits/vagrant-ansible-couchdb/README.md

-# vagrant-multiservers
+# vagrant-ansible-couchdb

-Example of multiple servers orchestration with Vagrant, Ansible and Puppet
+Example of CouchDB replication with three servers.

 ## Prerequisites: